Yugoslav science fiction: Comics

 The first Yugoslav science fiction comic was Gost iz svemira (A Guest from Space), published in 1935 in the Zagreb magazine Oko.
 The authors of the comic were Božidar Rašić (signed as Apić) and Leontije Bjelski (signed as Tomas).
 Three more titles debuted in 1935: Zrak smrti (Death Ray) by Đorđe Lobačev and Ljubavnica s marsa (Lover from Mars) and Podzemna carica (Empress of the Underground) by Andrija Maurović.
-Published soon after the first appearances of Brick Bradford (1933) and Flash Gordon (1934) comics and two years before the first French and Italian science fiction comics, these titles could be considered pioneer works of the genre.
-Before the Axis occupation of Yugoslavia about ten more titles were published, mostly adaptations of Jules Verne's and H. G. Wells' works.
+Published soon after the first appearances of Brick Bradford (1933) and Flash Gordon (1934) comics and two years before the first French and Italian science fiction comics, these titles could be considered pioneer works of European science fiction comics.
+Prior to Axis occupation of Yugoslavia, about ten more titles were published, mostly adaptations of Jules Verne's and H. G. Wells' works.
 The most notable authors from this period, besides Lobačev and Maurović, include Aleksije Ranhner and Sebastijan Lehner.

-Yugoslav science fiction comic was revived in 1951 by Zlatko Šešelj.
-However, until the beginning of the 1980s only about twenty new titles per decade would be published.
+Yugoslav science fiction comics were revived in 1951 by Zlatko Šešelj.
+However, until the beginning of the 1980s, only about twenty new titles per decade would be published.
 The most notable authors from the 1950s were brothers Norbert and Valter Nojgebauer, considered the founders of modern science fiction comics in Yugoslavia.
 Other notable authors from the decade include duos Milorad Dobrić — Milan Kovačević and Aleksandar Hercl – Dragoljub Jovanović.
 In 1958 debuted Svemirko (Spaceman) comic, created by Vladimir Delač and Nenad Briksi, which would continue to be published for a whole decade, ending in 1968.
 Valter Nojgebauer and Aleksandar Hercl would continue their work through the 1960s, but the most notable author from this decade would be Božidar Veselinović.

 The first half of the 1970s brought a very small number of titles, but the end of the decade announced the era of new authors, whose work would, during the 1980s, make Yugoslav science fiction comics relevant on the European scene.
 The leading authors of this decade include Dragan Bosnić, Radovan Devlić, Branislav Hecel, Zoran Janjetov, Igor Kordej, Dejan Nenadov, Željko Pahek, Dušan Reljić, Dragan Savić, Vladimir Vesović and Krešimir Zimonjić.
 Works by a number of these artists were published abroad.

-Other visual arts
+Visual arts

 Slovene painters Marjan Remec, Jože Spacal, Samo Kovač and Darko Slavec and Macedonian painters Vasko Taškovski, Kiril Efremov and Vangel Naumovski created a number of works inspired by science fiction.

 Music

 Science fiction influenced works by numerous popular music artists.
 Works by composer and pioneer of Yugoslav electronic music Miha Kralj were heavily influenced by science fiction.
-In 1985, screenwriter Dragan Galović and director Dinko Tucaković filmed a science fiction TV film for Radio Television of Belgrade.
-The film featured music of the synthpop duo Denis & Denis and starred Denis & Denis members Edi Kraljić and Marina Perazić.
+In 1985, screenwriter Dragan Galović and director Dinko Tucaković filmed the science fiction TV film Denis & Denis for Radio Television of Belgrade.
+The film featured music of the synth-pop duo Denis & Denis and starred Denis & Denis members Edi Kraljić and Marina Perazić.